 You can configure Veeam Backup & Replication to transfer Veeam Plug-in backup files to a hardened repository.
 The hardened repository helps to protect Veeam Plug-in backup files from loss as a result of malware activity or unplanned actions.
 Backup files in the hardened repository become immutable for the time period specified in the backup repository settings.
 During this period, backup files stored in the repository cannot be modified or deleted.

-For Veeam Plug-in for SAP on Oracle backups, immutability works according to the following rules:
+For Veeam Plug-in backups, immutability works according to the following rules:

-- Immutability is applied to backup (VAB) files and backup metadata (VASM) files.
-Backup job metadata (VACM) files are not immutable.
+- Immutability is applied to backup .VAB files and backup metadata .VASM files.
+Backup job metadata .VACM file are not immutable.

-- Backup files become immutable for the configured time period (minimum 7 days, maximum 9999 days).
+- Backup files become immutable for the configured time period (7 to 9999 days).

 - After reaching one of the VAB file reuse limits, the count of the immutability period begins.
 The immutability service runs in the background at every hour.
 This service detects and sets immutability flags for any backup file that can no longer be reused.